Detective

 What Is A Detective Salary?

-According to the Bureau of Labor Statistics, detectives made an average salary of $91,610 in 2022.
-The top 10 percent averaged closer to $150,570.
-The BLS predicts the employment of detectives by 2031 will increase 3 percent, which is steady growth.
+According to the Bureau of Labor Statistics, detectives made an average salary of $95,930 in 2023.
+The top 10 percent making closer to $154,360.
+The BLS predicts the employment of detectives by 2031 will increase 3 percent, which demonstrates a steady increase consistent with the national average for all occupations.

 Try our introduction to criminal justice practice test.